eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 [Excel file 2: Tabularized data of TOTAL package upload sizes per unique date](./2_PythonPackages/Raw_Processed/dates_downloads.xlsx)

-4) Graph data (included in the next section)
+* All Graph data will be included and discussed in the next section.

 ----------------------

 Results
 ----------------------

-Woo, finally!
-We reached the result files for the source code/package inspection.
-Here I've included all useful information and discuss what they mean.
+Woo, finally - We reached the result files and explanations for the source code/package inspection.
+This section includes all useful information return and discuss what they mean.

 ----------------------

-<b>Part A</b>
+<b>Part A - Source code results</b>

 GROUP 1 - RESULTS OF GOURCE VISUALIZATION